 Best AI Trading Research Tools (2026)

-Comprehensive comparison: statistical validation, autonomous capabilities, MCP support, and pricing
+Comprehensive comparison: live edge libraries, statistical validation, MCP support, autonomous AI, and pricing

 Why This Comparison Matters